joathert/canofi-app/README.md

 Canofi is powered by the excellent [Pyodide](https://pyodide.org/en/stable/), which lets us run the scientific python stack within the browser.

 ## Accuracy of algorithms
-Canofi performs 2 different main steps:
+Canofi performs 2 main steps:
 1. Reprojection from panorama to fish-eye.
 2. LAI estimation.